micmejia/bible-dump/AMPC/Acts/Acts 3.md

-It was to you first that God sent His Servant _and_ Son _Jesus_, when He raised Him up [[^f]provided and gave Him for us], to bless you in turning every one of you from your wickedness _and_ evil ways.
+It was to you first that God sent His Servant _and_ Son _Jesus_, when He raised Him up [provided and gave Him for us], to bless you in turning every one of you from your wickedness _and_ evil ways.